frslabs/octus-aadhar-offline-android/README.md

-# OCTUS Aadhar offline ANDROID SDK
+# OCTUS Aadhar Offline ANDROID SDK
 ![version](https://img.shields.io/badge/version-v0.1.0-blue)

-The Octus aadhar offlines SDK comes with a two screens one is for enter aadhar number and captcha and second one is for verifying otp.
+Aadhaar Offline eKYC is a secure and shareable document which can be used by any Aadhaar holder for offline verification of identification.
+The pre-built screens as part of the SDK allows the Aadhaar holder enter the Aadhaar Number of VID, Captcha, OTP and a four-digit share code.
+Once the data is validated by UIDAI, a ZIP file (password protected using the share code) will be downloaded into the resident’s device.

 # Table Of Content

 - [Prerequisite](#prerequisite)